mohmiim/MLIntroduction/session-1/README.md

 ## 3. Approximating a linear function with Single-Neuron Neural Network

-We saw what Single-Neuron NN looks like, now how can we use it to do a simple task?
+We saw what a Single-Neuron NN looks like, now how can we use it to do a simple task?

 We are going to use Python and Keras to show how we can build our first Neural Network; it is going to be a Single-Neuron NN and we will use it to approximate the following linear function: